2019 Dubai Sevens: Background

-The 2019 Dubai Sevens was the first of ten tournaments in the 2019–20 World Rugby Sevens Series with the tournament holding its 50th edition of the tournament with it being the 20th time that an World Series event has been held.
+The 2019 Dubai Sevens was the first of ten tournaments in the 2019–20 World Rugby Sevens Series with the tournament holding its 50th edition, with it being the 20th time that an World Series event has been held.
 For Ireland, they would join the series as a core team for the first time after winning the qualifier held at the 2019 Hong Kong Sevens defeating the host nation in the final by 21 points.

-Throughout the off-season, qualifying for the 2020 Summer Olympics took place in the continental tournaments.
+Throughout the off-season, qualifying for the 2020 Summer Olympics took place via the continental tournaments.
 Over in the Americas, Argentina and Canada qualified through to the Olympics after defeating Brazil and Jamaica respectively.
 The following week saw Great Britain became the eighth team to qualify after defeating France in the final at Colomiers.
 In early November, Australia and Kenya became the ninth and tenth team to qualify as they both won their respective regional tournaments.
 The final continental spot went to South Korea after defeating Hong Kong in the final of the 2019 Asia Rugby Sevens Olympic Qualifying Tournament.

 Format

-The sixteen are drawn into four pools of four teams.
-Each team plays every other team in their pool once.
-The top two teams from each pool advance to the Cup playoffs and compete for gold, silver and bronze medals.
-The other teams from each pool go to the classification playoffs for ninth to sixteenth placings.
+The sixteen teams were drawn into four pools of four teams each.
+Every team played each of the other three in their pool once.
+The top two teams from each pool advanced to the Cup playoffs and competed for gold, silver and bronze medals.
+The other teams from each pool sent to the classification playoffs for ninth to sixteenth placings.